MONO SUPPLIES

 The FF&E / OS&E split affects three things: how the property accounts for the spend, how it budgets for replacement, and how it sources the items.

-FF&E is typically capitalised, treated as a long-lived asset and depreciated across its useful life.
-OS&E is typically expensed in the period it is consumed.
+FF&E is capitalised, treated as a long-lived asset and depreciated across its useful life.
+OS&E is expensed in the period it is consumed.
 This affects the property's reported profitability, its tax position, and its asset register.
-A misclassified item creates accounting noise that compounds over years.

 FF&E procurement tends to be project-driven, with intense supplier engagement for several months around a property opening and a quiet period afterwards.
 OS&E procurement is rolling and continuous, with regular orders against established price agreements.
 A good FF&E supplier may not be the right OS&E supplier, and vice versa.
+For how to actually run that sourcing decision, see OS&E procurement in practice.

 Some items fit either category depending on how a property treats them.
 Mattresses are typically FF&E but may be replaced every 3-5 years; pillows are usually OS&E but in premium properties may be capitalised.
 The right answer is whatever your accounting policy says, apply it consistently.